akveo/ngx-admin/docs/contents/articles/011-changing-color-scheme/index.md

 We tried to make the process of color scheme customization as easy as possible.

-By default ng2-admin has three built-in color profiles: ng2 (default blue sheme), mint and blur.
+By default ng2-admin has three built-in color profiles: ng2 (default blue scheme), mint and blur.
 This article will help you to create your own color profile.
 Let's say you want to make ng2-admin dark theme.